szhan135/template-lab-01-git-github/README.md

 $ git branch
 ```

 This should list just a single branch called master.
-This branch was created for you automatically when you ran the git init command.
+This branch was created for you automatically when you ran the `git init` command.

-> Note: There are a number of different git workflows that you can utilize, however this tutorial is going to use the “Feature Branch Workflow” workflow.
-If you contribute to open source you may use the “Forking Workflow” because it uses another layer of abstraction on top of branches (known as forks) which keep the open source repository clean.
-If you work for a company that needs to have a very stable product, you may use the “Gitflow Workflow” which has dedicated develop, test, and release branches that can be rolled out over time and attempt to keep everything more stable.
+> Note: There are a number of different git workflows that you can utilize, however this tutorial is going to use the ["Feature Branch Workflow"](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) workflow.
+If you contribute to open source you may use the ["Forking Workflow"](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow) because it uses another layer of abstraction on top of branches (known as forks) which keep the open source repository clean.
+If you work for a company that needs to have a very stable product, you may use the ["Gitflow Workflow"](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) which has dedicated develop, test, and release branches that can be rolled out over time and attempt to keep everything more stable.

 Every time we add a new feature to a project, we create a branch for that feature.
 In order to help keep track of which branches are for what features, and who is using them, we are going to use a standard naming convention to make things easier.
-Let's create a branch called add-user-input in our project, and prepend our GitHub username so we know its ours:
+Let's create a branch called `add-user-input` in our project, and prepend our GitHub username so we know its ours:

 ```
 $ git branch <github-username>/add-user-input
 ```

-You should replace <github-username> with your own GitHub username.
+You should replace `<github-username>` with your own GitHub username.
 Verify that our branch was created successfully with the following command:

 ```
 $ git branch